antongolubev5/Targeted-SA-for-Russian-Datasets/README.md

 --tasks QA_M NLI_M single QA_B NLI_B
 ```

-A table with chosen methods and all necessary metrics will be printed after evaluation.
+A table with chosen methods and all necessary metrics will be displayed after evaluation.

 ## References